azist/azos/src/testing/Azos.Tests.Unit/Wave/TestController.md

 ## How Doc File Works
 Doc file is just a markdown file with headings.
-The `Endpoint` heading has a special meaning - it is being regenerated of the endpoints data in doc set.
+The `Endpoints` heading has a special meaning - it is being regenerated of the endpoints data in doc set.
-The content will be replaced with generated content using individual endpoint sections as template.
+The content will be replaced with generated content using individual endpoint sections as a template.

 You can use variables in endpoints: `{<path>}` the path is per config navigation syntax, so for example to get a title of the endpoint one could use ` {$title} `.
 The variables are evaluated only in Endpoints section.